Maryland Car Insurance Laws

 Can I insure a car that’s not in my name in Maryland?

 Not all insurance agencies in Maryland offer non-owner insurance policies.
-Those that do can’t provide quotes over the internet.
+Those who do can’t provide quotes over the internet.
 You have to call an insurance agency and talk to an agent directly to see if they provide those policies.

 What happens if a friend drives my car and gets into an accident in Maryland?

 Car insurance generally ties to the car instead of the specific driver.
 If your friend has permission to drive the car and gets in an accident, your insurance should cover it.
-However, if the car is stolen and is involved in an accident, the policy won’t cover them.
+But if the car is stolen and is involved in an accident, the policy won’t cover them.

 Do insurance rates in Maryland go up if I get in a no-fault accident?